davidovich/summon/README.md

 ├── go.mod
 ├── go.sum
 └── summon
+    ├── go.mod
     └── summon.go
 ```

 There is an example setup at https://github.com/davidovich/summon-example-assets.
-Use this structure to bootstrap your own data provider.
+Use this structure to bootstrap your own data provider and this is automated using `github.com/davidovich/summon/scaffold init`.

 You just need to populate the `assets` directory with your own data.

-The `boxer/` directory is used to provide Boxes to be found by [packr2](https://github.com/gobuffalo/packr/tree/master/v2).
 The `summon/` directory is the entry point to the summon library, and creates the main executable.
+This directory will also host
+[packr2](https://github.com/gobuffalo/packr/tree/master/v2) which encodes data into go files.

-The `assets/summon.config.yaml` contains a configuration file to customize summon.
+The `assets/summon.config.yaml` contains an (optional) configuration file to customize summon.
 You can define:

     * aliases
     * default output-dir